kazk/codewars-runner/README.md

 - Removed `lib/services.js`.
   - `opts.services` is now an array of functions returning promises.
     Either specify them directly, or use `strategies.modifyOpts` to map service name to a function.
+  - `C#` uses `opts.services` to add DLLs.
+    It should be still possible to suppor this.

 ### 0.5.0